lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Sets $$ to the actor's rank in the faction indicated by the FormId
+Returns: int: the actor's rank in the faction indicated by the FormId

 **Parameters**

-    actor: target Actor
+    Form: actor: target Actor
-    faction: FACTION FormID
+    Form: faction: the Faction

 **Example**